probonopd/mock-arturia-controller/README.md

 ## TODO

-* Simulate Arturia USB ID and device name
-* Actually display something on the display
+* Get it to display patch names on the display sent by Arturia AnalogLab (apparently this is not happening yet - how do the Arturia plugins send data to the Arturia KeyLab Essential 61?)
 * Support rotary encoder and button to send data back to host
 * Possibly support graphical OLED mode, too